aaronsaray/aaronsaray.com/content/blog/live-combined-error-reporting-for-apache-and-php-during-development.markdown

 Another thing I knew would be nice to see would be the apache error log.
 As I'm not combining my error logs with php, I don't often check the apache one.
 However, local mistakes can cause errors on the production server too.

 Luckily, I was able to find a utility that made life easier - and of course - integrates into eclipse.
-Lets configure:
+Let's configure:

 **The meat: a perl script**